-The University acts as an agent in the payment of training bursaries from the NCTL.
-Related payments received and subsequent disbursements to students are excluded from the statement of comprehensive income and are shown separately in note 17.
+The University acts as an agent in the payment of training bursaries from the National College for Teaching and Leadership (NCTL).
+Related payments received and subsequent disbursements to students are excluded from the statement of comprehensive income and are shown separately in note 18.